voostindie/vincents-productivity-suite-for-alfred/README.md

 - `;c`: copies a contact's name into the frontmost application.
 - `;p`: copies a project's name into the frontmost application.
+- `;g`: copies all contacts from a contact group into the frontmost application
 - `;n`: copies a note's ID into the frontmost application as a Wiki-link

+### Icons

+Unfortunately the icons in the Alfred workflow are hardcoded, and independent of the active plugins in an area.
+That means, for example, that you see an iA Writer icon, even if you configured the focused area to use Bear.

+Of course you can change the icons yourself in the workflow through Alfred, but any changes made by me might override that at some point.

+I have some idea on how to fix this, but haven't come around to trying this out and implementing it for real.
+It's not high on my priority list, because I use one set of tools across all areas.

 ## How to configure